equalframework/equal-doc/docs/index.md

 eQual is a versatile, language-agnostic, and web-oriented framework, aiming to elegantly manage interactions between front-end Apps and Business Logic involved in modern Web Applications.

 **Natively Secure**
-eQual offers native HTTP Auth support (JWT, CORS) to secure every endpoint with User Management, Role-Based Access Controls, or custom Access management.
+eQual offers native HTTP Auth support (JWT, CORS) to secure every endpoint, along with various Access Control strategies (ACL, RBAC, ABAC, PBAC).

 **Server-Side Scripting**
 eQual allows to implement custom logic on any route endpoint, for quick creation of controllers and **micro-services**.